OlegDzhuraev/Modifiers/README.md

 ## Use cases
 Your game character has some parameters, for example - move speed, max health, etc.

-You need to add posibility to affect these params - potions buffs, which will increase values of character parameters; enemies attacks debuffs, which will decrease these values, etc. And all of these should be combined easily.
+You need to add possibility to affect these params - potions buffs, which will increase values of character parameters; enemies attacks debuffs, which will decrease these values, etc. And all of these should be combined easily.

 So, there you can use this extension.